dfelinto/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

    Modifiers panel.

-The F-curve modifier panel is located in the Sidebar region.
+The F-Curve modifier panel is located in the Sidebar region.
 Select a curve by selecting one of its curve points, or by selecting the channel list.
 Click on the *Add Modifier* menu to select a modifier.